 Video and Audio: the Epub3 file allows the embedding of video within the book.
 Not just a link to a You Tube site but embedded video.
 This means that once downloaded via an App the video can be viewed off line.
 Of course links to other websites can also be embedded in the text to allow extended reading or reference.

 Images with Detailing and Popups: images can be made interactive using ‘hotspots’ areas on a diagram which allow for popups and explanations.
 The result is movement and engagement on even the simplest diagram.

 Forms: As well as using questions for delegates to create and save answers, forms can be created for submission to an email address.
 This can be done without leaving the ePub3 eWorkbook.
 This could be the submission of answers to a tutor or perhaps the course evaluation form submitted to a central repository

 The whiteboard: As well as being able to type directly onto the page it is possible to create whiteboard areas where the delegate can draw directly on to the page, using the mouse or.
 Or in the case of a touch sensitive screen, the finger or stylus.
 This could be a free hand drawing on to a completely blank area or drawing over an image/matrix/diagram.

 All of this interactivity is available via the ePub3 format – good news!.
-However, whilst some t=of the interactivity elements are straightforward most require a degree of coding knowledge.
+However, whilst some of the interactivity elements are straight forward most require a degree of coding knowledge.
 This is not a simple case of file conversion from a PDF.
-The interactive ePub3 needs to be deigned from the ground up – but PDI are here to help you create the interactive eWorkbook.
+The interactive ePub3 needs to be designed from the ground up – but PDI are here to help you create the interactive eWorkbook.